 LPL serves the advisor-mediated marketplace as the nation's largest independent broker-dealer, a leading investment advisory firm and a top custodian.
-We serve nearly 22,000 financial advisors, including advisors at approximately 1,100 enterprises and at approximately 550 registered investment advisor ("RIA") firms nationwide, providing the front-, middle- and back-office support our advisors need.
-We offer integrated technology solutions; brokerage and advisory platforms; clearing, compliance, business and planning and advice services; consultative practice management programs and training; and in-house research to help our advisors run successful businesses.
+We serve nearly 23,000 financial advisors, including advisors at approximately 1,100 institutions and at approximately 570 registered investment advisor ("RIA") firms nationwide, providing the front-, middle- and back-office support our advisors need.
+Through our comprehensive platform, we offer integrated technology solutions; brokerage and advisory platforms; clearing, compliance, business and planning and advice services; consultative practice management programs and training; and in-house research to help our advisors deliver advice to their clients and run successful businesses.